Xorlev/grpc-jersey/README.md

 uses a `InProcessTransport` if living in the same JVM as the gRPC server.
 A normal grpc-netty channel can be used for a more traditional reverse proxy.

-TODO: show example of proxy vs. implbase
+You can find an example of each in the `integration-test-proxy` and `integration-test-serverstub` projects.

 ## Project status